makiaato/TwitchTranslationChatBot/README.md

 2. After replacing the template-words, paste it in the URL-bar of your favourite browser.

-3. When you have entered your modified URL, you will land on a blank page or an error page after that, because we set that in the Twitch-App-Settings at the beginning (remember the "http://localhost:3000").
+3. When you have entered your modified URL, you will land on an Authorization Page you might be familiar with.
+Authorize it and you'll land on a blank page or an error page after that, because we set that in the Twitch-App-Settings at the beginning (remember the "http://localhost:3000").

 4. You should be able to read your API-Response from the Twitch-API in the URL of your browser now, while being on that error-page.
 It should look like the following example:
 ```